Syeda-Areesha-Najam/Syeda-Areesha-Najam/README.md

       - [Dive into Nutrify](https://github.com/Sehatmand-Duniya)

   - **Drowsiness Detection System** - A Lifesaver on the Road 🚗 (Deep Learning)
     - 😴 **Tackling a critical issue** - drowsy driving!
 We dove into the realm of artificial intelligence and deep learning to make roads safer.
-We explored machine learning techniques to predict a driver's mental state.
-We looked at everything from facial expressions to bio-indicators.
-Our research also included investigating data augmentation and the magic of transfer learning in **_Convolutional Neural Networks (CNNs)_**. 🧠
+This project explored machine learning techniques to predict a driver's mental state, while looking at everything from facial expressions to bio-indicators.
+Also, this research also included investigating data augmentation and the magic of transfer learning in **_Convolutional Neural Networks (CNNs)_**. 🧠
     - 🛠️ **Skills that Powered Our Journey:** Python, Data Modeling, Data Analysis, Graphics Processing Unit, Deep Learning
     - 🏆 **Achievements:**
         - Research Paper accepted by IJSER [(International Journal of Scientific Engineering and Research)](https://www.ijser.in/?gclid=CjwKCAjwkNOpBhBEEiwAb3MvvW2CMT5WQOjhiYWhuaFGqX_JlXKftvrPbX_RrkJ4_y_wji8MLk6hAxoCfP8QAvD_BwE).